LintaoAmons/easy-commands.nvim/README.md

 ## Contribution & TODOs
 > There's a lot of TODOs inside the project.
 It would be great if you can help to remove some of them!

+- [ ] Add types to commands and config
-- [ ] Lazyload commands implementation only when user starts to triggered it
+- [ ] ADd Dependencies warning when call command failed
 - [ ] Find way to add description and show description when user search command.
 (Telescope picker?)